Home

 The Euphonia of Joseph Faber at Barnum’s Museum in New York, circa 1860

-After taking Faber to London for the Egyptian Hall exhibition, Barnum showed it at his American Museum of curiosities in New York City, where Mathew Brady’s studio photographed it (see the upper photo), c.
+After taking Faber to London for the Egyptian Hall exhibition, Barnum showed it at his American Museum of Curiosities in New York City, where Mathew Brady’s studio photographed it (see the upper photo), c.
 1860, and later in his touring circus.
 Faber’s talking machine was still being shown in Barnum’s Circus when it played at the Exhibition Grounds on Grenville Street in Toronto in August 1874.
 The newspaper Toronto Mail noted large crowds around the machine but observed that it must have had a cold or a dislocated jaw because all of its words sounded monotonous and similar.

 Sadly, Joseph Faber ended his life tragically around 1850, when he committed suicide.